 “It has been very beneficial to me to learn what types of plants and trees are providing pollen sources for honey bees in our area so I can help my bees to survive and prosper in these difficult times when we are losing large quantities of bees due to a variety of reasons including lack of the proper feeding sources for the honey bees.
 Before the project I could only guess what types of pollen might be needed by my honey bees and I was never sure what types of pollen they preferred.
 This study has provided that information and there have been several surprises to me on what types of pollen they were bringing in.
 This project has provided me valuable information to allow me to know what types of plants and trees to look for in new locations where I will place my bees as I expand my operations.
 It has also given me information on where to move some existing apiaries I currently have to better provide pollen resources for my current operations.
 I am very much appreciative of the knowledge that has been obtained through this study and am appreciative of the hard work and dedication that Michael Staddon has provided in gathering this knowledge through his leadership and the many hours he has spent on this project in working with others and performing much of the work himself.” – Beekeeper from Jackson County

 We have been very satisfied with the approach taken and grateful for the groundwork and experience gained prior to the beginning of the project which enabled it to be successful so far.

-The greatest struggle in the study has been lack of microscopic imaging and software equipment to accurately measure the pollen grains and their surface features and send quality images to Professor Bryant to aid in identification.
-A microscope and camera purchase is in process with the needed features for this type of research, which could be used in future projects.
-This could be especially useful for the end-of-season samples yet to be analyzed.
+One struggle in the study was been lack of microscopic imaging and software equipment to accurately measure the pollen grains and their surface features and send quality images to Professor Bryant to aid in identification.
+A microscope and camera was purchased by the project leader with the needed features for this type of research, which was helpful toward the end of the study and could also be used in future projects.

 This project needs to be duplicated in other states, habitats, and regions all over the country.
 It could be especially significant to do this type of study pre-urbanization and post-urbanization of a particular location.